 Kenneth by Nigel Tranter.
 Novel about King Kenneth Mac Alpin (Macalpine).
 Out of print, but available from Alibris.

-Books About British Royal History
+Books About English Royal History

 Books About the Royal House of Hanover